jewelia-yao/PrefrontalSulcalDepth_WorkingMemory/README.md

 ### Dependencies/Requirements ###
 * No downloads are required.
 Binder will build the enviroment with necessary dependencies to allow the notbook to be run online.
   * requirements.txt will be used by binder to set up dependencies.
-  * install.R installs necessary r-packages (tidyverse)
+  * install.R installs necessary r-packages (tidyverse, ggplot2)
   * runtime.txt sets R environment.
 Needed for rpy2
 * Note: initial environment build can be slow.
 Depending on your system it can take ~15 mins to setup.
 This is only true for the first time you launch binder.
 Binder will output logs during this process, do not refresh the page.